Machoub/Machoub/README.md

 ## 💼 Professional Experience (Management Control)

-During over 5 years in management control, I:
+During over 5 years in management control:

 - Built **Excel models** and dashboards to monitor KPIs.
 - Wrote and optimized **SQL queries** for data extraction, transformation, and reporting.